vincentlaucsb/pgreaper/README.md

 Attribute | Description
 ----------|------------
-`tbl.name` | The name of the corresponding SQL table `tbl.col_types` | A list of the data types of the table's columns
+`tbl.name` | The name of the corresponding SQL table `tbl.col_names` | A list of the names of the table's columns.
+The n-th name corresponds to the n-th column.
+`tbl.col_types` | A list of the data types of the table's columns

 ### Table Methods